codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 #### Get started with NextJS

+For an example of the component in action, [see our demo app](https://github.com/codatio/sdk-connections/tree/main/examples/languages/next/).

 :::note NextJS and urlImports

 NextJS is opinionated about the import strategy we're suggesting, and has an experimental feature called [urlImports](https://nextjs.org/docs/app/api-reference/next-config-js/urlImports).
+If you follow our NextJS example, you'll be warned you need to use the urlImports feature.

 Connections SDK and urlImports are not compatible, because NextJS assumes the resources are static and caches the SDK, causing various issues.

 In the snippet below, you'll see that we use webpack's [magic comments](https://webpack.js.org/api/module-methods/#magic-comments) feature to avoid NextJS's caching and use normal [import()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) behavior.
 :::

 1. **Create a component that mounts the SDK**

+  You can copy and paste the example <a href="https://github.com/codatio/sdk-connections/blob/main/examples/languages/next/src/components/CodatConnections.tsx" target="_blank">`CodatConnections.tsx`</a> file to an appropriate location in your app.
 We recommend setting the component to `width: 460px; height: 840px` because it's optimized to look best with these parameters.

   We use [`"use client"`](https://nextjs.org/docs/getting-started/react-essentials#the-use-client-directive) in the script to define this as client-side code, and the import is ignored in webpack to avoid NextJS caching (as above).

 2. **Use the component to mount the SDK**

-  We suggest wrapping the SDK (named `CodatConnections` in our snippet) in a modal so that you can adjust its positioning.
-Itt can also manage when to display Connections, passing the relevant [access token](/auth-flow/optimize/connection-management#access-token) and callbacks.
+  We suggest wrapping the `CodatConnections` component in a modal so that you can [adjust its positioning](https://github.com/codatio/sdk-connections/blob/main/examples/languages/next/src/app/page.module.css).
+It can also manage when to [display the connections](https://github.com/codatio/sdk-connections/blob/main/examples/languages/next/src/app/page.tsx), passing the relevant [access token](/auth-flow/optimize/connection-management#access-token) and callbacks.

   ```js
   // page.tsx